00012978/WT_CW1_00012978.github.io/README.md

 This page is accessible only through the link located on the homepage.
 It contains a brief description of three different best-selling products.
 The information **does not** represent the actual characteristics of the products.
 <br>
-Please, note that the website **does not** represent any actual company.
-This fact is mentioned in the footer section of the homepage.
+<p>Please, note that the website **does not** represent any actual company.
+This fact is mentioned in the footer section of the homepage.</p>

 Link to the website -